measurement-kit/measurement-kit/doc/tutorial/unix.md

 ### Cloning the git repository

-To clone the repository using git, type:
+To clone the repository using git, run:

 ```
 git clone https://github.com/measurement-kit/measurement-kit